johnste/getify/README.md

 ## API

-### `getify(obj).any.path['here'][3](optionalDefaultValue)`
+### Get a path from a value

+`getify(value).any.path['here'][3](defaultValue)`

-`obj` is any valid javascript value: objects, strings, arrays, numbers.
+`value` is any valid javascript value: objects, strings, arrays, numbers.
 The path is any valid javascript path.
-If the path is not available in the object, getify will return `undefined` or the optionally provided default value.
+If the path is not available in the object, getify will return `undefined` or the default value.
+If the path exists and contains the value `undefined`, that will be returned regardless of the default value provided.

+### Symbols

+`getify.all` - get all keys on the current object.
+If there are no keys, this will result in an empty array `getify.first` - get the first key on the current object.
+The key is the first one returned from `Object.keys` `getify.last` - get the last key on the current object.
+The key is the last one returned from `Object.keys`

 [npm-image]: https://img.shields.io/npm/v/getify.svg
 [npm-url]: https://npmjs.org/package/getify